Type-driven Neural Programming by Example: Methodology

 To create our dataset of task functions, we start from an expression consisting of only a hole, then step by step generate any type-checking permutation by filling a hole in such an expression using our expansion rules.
 We only fill holes in a generated expression up to a user-defined limit, disregarding any programs still containing holes after this point.

 Like \citet{nsps} we uniformly sample programs from our DSL, based on a user-defined maximum, while still respecting the above complexity limits.
-We similarly use sampling for the generation of sample input-output pairs and, for instantiating our type variables, monomorphic types.
+We similarly use sampling for the generation of sample input-output pairs and, for instantiating our type variables, monomorphic types, i.e. types not containing type variables.

-While we quickly mentioned type-checking programs to filter out bad ones, we had yet to expand on this practice: we presently use a Haskell interpreter to type-check our generated programs at run-time, filter out non-function programs (e.g. \emph{false}), and check if program types look \emph{sane}: to weed out some programs we deem less commonly useful, we filter out types \emph{containing} functions (e.g. list of functions), as well as types with constraints that span more than a single type variable (e.g. $(Eq (a \rightarrow Bool)) \Rightarrow a$). ~\footnote{ Programs not passing these checks are not necessarily invalid, but by our engineering judgement, are much more circumstantial in their usage, making for only a smaller portion of valid programs, aggravating our search space problem.
+While we quickly mentioned type-checking programs to filter out bad ones, we had yet to expand on this practice: we presently use a Haskell interpreter to type-check our generated programs at run-time, filter out non-function programs (e.g. \verb|false|), and check if program types look \emph{sane}: to weed out some programs we deem less commonly useful, we filter out types \emph{containing} functions (e.g. list of functions), as well as types with constraints that span more than a single type variable (e.g. $(Eq (a \rightarrow Bool)) \Rightarrow a$). ~\footnote{ Programs not passing these checks are not necessarily invalid, but by our engineering judgement, are much more circumstantial in their usage, making for only a smaller portion of valid programs, aggravating our search space problem.
 For this reason, we would currently prefer for our synthesizer to focus on the region of our search space that we generally deem to be of higher interest. }

 As we cannot directly generate samples for types containing type variables, we first instantiate any such type variables using a fixed number of monomorphic types we generate.
 We define a maximum level of type nesting for such sampled types, to prevent generating types like `list of lists of booleans'.
 We further specify a maximum number of types generated.